oconnorian3/emerald-isle-jewelry/README.md

    help the user  navigate throughout the site
  * The landing page will display a free shipping banner across the top to encourage shoppers to hit the minimum limit for free shipping
- * The landing page will display a "subscribe" feature in the footer to allow users sign up for regular updates

 ![](/media/home_page.png)

 **Testimonials**

  * Allows users view testimonials from previous customers
- * Users will receive a link in their order confirmation email with s link so they can provide a testimonial
+ * Users will receive a link in their order confirmation email with a link so they can provide a testimonial

 ![](/media/testimonial_list.png)